For Mothers & Supporters

-Finding out that your child was sexually abused is a traumatic event for mothers who may find themselves experiencing strong emotions and even physical distress.
+Finding out that your child, partner, or friend was sexually abused can feel overwhelming.
+You may find yourself experiencing strong emotions and even physical distress.

 "Even when she is in times of stress, when she is fighting her own demons, when she is beyond exhausted both mentally and physically, nothing will stop her from finding the strength she needs to do for her children what she needs to get done."

 Curriculum, Advocacy, Resources